LibraryOfCongress/concordia/static-pages/help-center/how-to-transcribe.md

 <h3>
 Line-breaks:</h3>
 <p>
 Do not reproduce words broken between two lines.
 Write library rather than li-brary, kitten rather than kit-ten.
+Otherwise hit "enter" or "return" at the end of a line, to roughly mirror the layout of the original document.
+This will help reviewers in crowd.loc.gov to easily compare your transcription with the image.
 </p>
 <h3>
 Emphasis: